DanyPM/DanyPM.github.io/content/papers/paper1/index.md

 ---
-title: "Unusual Uses For Olive Oil"
+title: "Distributed Array Processing for {Multi-Platform} Signal Intelligence"
-date: 2013-01-15
+date: 2024-10-28
-lastmod: 2024-07-12
+lastmod: 2024-07-08
 tags: ["philology","oleic science","history of oil","Mediterranean world"]
-author: ["Detlev Amadeus Unterholzer","Moritz-Maria von Igelfeld"]
+author: ["Dany Mestas and Thomas Delamotte and Herv{\'e} Legay and Andreas Knopp"]
 description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
 Published in the Journal of Oleic Science, 2013."
 summary: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
 It highlights in particular the challengs arising from excessive or unorthodox consumption of olive oil."
 cover: